-Galaxy S20 vs Galaxy S9: What Buyers Need to Know
+Galaxy S20 vs Galaxy S9: Should You Upgrade?

 |Launched at $720

-Samsung will release three different Galaxy S20 models in 2020.
-The smallest and most affordable will be the 6.2-inch Galaxy S20.
-Then, expect a big 6.7-inch Galaxy S20+ and a massive 6.9-inch Galaxy S20 Ultra 5G.
-All three models will come with 5G, although we’re hearing 5G may be optional for the smaller two.
+You have three models to choose from, those being the 6.2-inch Galaxy S20, a big 6.7-inch Galaxy S20+ and a massive 6.9-inch Galaxy S20 Ultra 5G.
+All three models come with 5G.

 After looking at the detailed spec sheet above, the S20 is a big upgrade in several key areas.
 Samsung added a bigger screen with a high refresh rate, newer internals, added a bunch of cameras and threw in a huge battery.
-Even if you have the dual camera Galaxy S9+ getting the Galaxy S20 would be a huge upgrade.
+Even if you have the dual camera Galaxy S9+ getting the Galaxy S20 would be a substantial upgrade.

 The most important changes are to the screen, cameras, then battery life and charging speeds.
 So, here’s more info for each of those categories.